 Your RFC is an evaluation of your remaining abilities despite your impairment.
 There are three ways an RFC assessment can be carried out:

 - The disability examiner will evaluate your RFC based on your application and records.

 - Your doctor will complete a special form to evaluate your RFC.

 - You will go to a consultative exam, where a doctor paid by the Social Security Administration will evaluate your RFC.

 You will likely be approved for benefits if the disability examiner finds that you cannot perform all the functions pertaining to jobs you may qualify for.
 You may also get approved if you can work but require workplace accommodations.

-Meeting the Technical Qualifications for Pittsburgh Disability
+Meeting Technical Qualifications for a Disability in Pittsburgh, PA